Peat: Northern Ireland

 In Northern Ireland, there is small-scale domestic turf cutting in rural areas, but areas of bogs have been diminished because of changes in agriculture.
 In response, afforestation has seen the establishment of tentative steps towards conservation such as Peatlands Park, County Armagh which is an Area of Special Scientific Interest.

 Scotland

 Some Scotch whisky distilleries, such as those on Islay, use peat fires to dry malted barley.
 The drying process takes about 30 hours.
 This gives the whiskies a distinctive smoky flavour, often called "peatiness".

-The peatiness, or degree of peat flavour, of a whisky, is calculated in ppm of phenol.
+The peatiness, or degree of peat flavour, of a whisky is calculated in ppm of phenol.
 Normal Highland whiskies have a peat level of up to 30 ppm, and the whiskies on Islay usually have up to 50 ppm.
 In rare types like the Octomore, the whisky can have more than 100 ppm of phenol.
-Scotch Ales can also use peat roasted malt, imparting a similar smoked flavor.
+Scotch Ales can also use peat-roasted malt, imparting a similar smoked flavor.

+Because they are easily compressed under minimal weight, peat deposits pose significant difficulties for building structures, roads and railways.
+When the West Highland railway line was constructed across Rannoch Moor in western Scotland, its builders had to float the tracks on a multi-thousand-ton mattress of tree roots, brushwood, earth and ash.